balena-io-experimental/grafana-agent-block/README.md

 | PROMETHEUS_USER | Username / Instance ID |
 | PROMETHEUS_PASSWORD | An API key you must create |

-Finally, create a *grafana-agent* service entry in your docker-compose, like [this example](https://github.com/balena-io-experimental/grafana-agent-block/blob/master/docs/example), and [push](https://docs.balena.io/learn/deploy/deployment/#balena-push) that service composition to your fleet.
+Finally, create a *grafana-agent* service entry in your docker-compose that references the block, like [this example](https://github.com/balena-io-experimental/grafana-agent-block/blob/master/docs/example), and [push](https://docs.balena.io/learn/deploy/deployment/#balena-push) that service composition to your fleet.

 With this setup in place, you should see devices in your fleet also appear in the Grafana Cloud fleet overview dashboard, like below.